Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: GridPix efficiency

 \section{GridPix efficiency}

-In a first step we determined the minimum operating voltage that must be applied to the GridPix mesh, in order to achieve fully efficient detection of the ionization electrons reaching the sensor.
+In a first step, we determined the minimum operating voltage that must be applied to the GridPix mesh, in order to achieve fully efficient detection of the ionization electrons reaching the sensor.
 Data were collected in TOT mode, under stable beam conditions, with incremental steps of the mesh voltage $V_\mathrm{gain}$, starting from 300~V. The drift field was fixed to 700 V/cm.
 Figure~\ref{fig:track2D} shows a track in the GridPix, produced by the passage of a charged particle from the beam.
-The $y$ coordinate is along the beam axis, the $x$ coordinate is horizontal and orthogonal to the beam axis.
-In order to identify tracks, a straight-line fit was performed, by minimizing a $\chi^2$ given by the sum of the squared pixel-to-line distances.
+The $y$ coordinate is parallel to the beam direction, the $x$ coordinate is horizontal and orthogonal to the beam axis.
+In order to identify particle trajectories, a straight-line fit was performed, by minimizing a $\chi^2$ given by the sum of the squared pixel-to-line distances.
 A resolution of 1~mm was conventionally assumed and, if the reduced $\chi^2$ is lower than 4, the number of hits on the track was counted.
-To reduce biases induced by the fringe fields at the borders of the chip, a fiducial region of $220 \times 220$ pixels cutting out the borders was applied.
-Figure~\ref{fig:occupancy} shows the occupancy of the sensor over 5000 events and indicates the fiducial region by a red dashed box.
+To reduce biases induced by the fringe fields at the borders of the sensor, a fiducial region of $220 \times 220$ pixels ($1.21 \times 1.21$~\SI{}{\centi\meter\squared}) cutting out the borders was applied.
+Figure~\ref{fig:occupancy} shows the occupancy of the sensor over 5000 trigger events and indicates the fiducial region by a red dashed box.

 The average number of hits per event was studied as a function of $V_\mathrm{gain}$, as shown in figure~\ref{fig:plateau}.
 A fit with a sigmoid function was performed, and the yields were normalized to have the asymptotic value of the curve equal to 1.
 Above 460~V, the GridPix becomes unstable and all pixels are fired, independent of the gas mixture.

-Finally, figure~\ref{fig:ionization} shows the average number of hits per unit length, for the three different mixtures at their selected operating voltage.
-The ionization yield predicted by GARFIELD++ simulations, also shown in the plot, is systematically lower than the observed one.
+Figure~\ref{fig:ionization} shows the average number of hits per unit length, for the three different mixtures at their selected operating voltage.
+The ionization yield predicted for positrons by GARFIELD++ simulations~\cite{garfield}, also shown in the plot, is systematically lower than the observed one.
 It can be presumably ascribed to the pion and muon contamination of the beam, along with their higher ionization capabilities according to their larger $dE/dx$, and the absence of Penning ionization~\cite{penning} for helium:isobutane mixtures in GARFIELD++.

 The results show that both the 85:15 and the 90:10 mixtures give full efficiency above 400~V, while the efficiency plateau for the 95:5 mixture is only reached around 460~V, where the sensor also starts to become unstable.
 This naively unexpected behavior, i.e. a higher working point in the least quenched mixture, could be ascribed to the onset of a sizable Penning ionization with higher isobutane concentrations, counteracting the increasing quenching power.